“If you fail to plan, you are planning to fail.”

-- Top left: Salad greens, washed and ready to eat.
-A few bowls of batch cooked roasted vegetables.
+- Top left: Salad greens, washed and ready to eat, and some fresh raspberries.

-- Top right: A container of batch cooked meat patties, and a whole batch of breakfast soup.
+- Top right: My FIDO jar of homemade sauerkraut, and a whole batch of breakfast soup.

-- Upper crisper drawer: lemons, ginger, avocados and herbs.
+- Upper crisper drawer: lemons, ginger, and herbs.

 - Lower right: Carrots and celery (soup staples).

-- Door: Filtered water, bone broth, kombucha, sauerkraut, duck fat, reserved bacon fat, Red Boat fish sauce, coconut aminos, juice (my husband’s – I don’t drink juice), sherry (used in my magic sauce recipes), and applesauce.
+- Door: Filtered water, bone broth, duck fat, reserved bacon fat, Red Boat fish sauce, coconut aminos, and Primal Kitchen Mayo (AIP reintroduction).